What are Investment Strategies?

 Investment strategies are strategies that help investors chose where and how to invest as per their expected return, risk appetite, corpus amount, long-term short term holdings, retirement age, choice of industry, etc. Investors can strategies their investment plans as per the objectives and goals they want to achieve.

 Let’s discuss different types of investment strategies one by one.

 #1 – Passive and Active Strategies

-The passive strategy involves buying and holding the stocks and not frequently deals in them to avoid higher transaction costs.
-They believe they cannot outperform the market due to its volatility, hence passive strategies tends to be less risky.
+The passive strategy involves buying and holding stocks and not frequently deals in them to avoid higher transaction costs.
+They believe they cannot outperform the market due to its volatility, hence passive strategies tend to be less risky.
 On the other hand, active strategies involve frequent buying and selling.
 They believe they can outperform the market and can gain more returns than an average investor would.